cncf/techdocs/assessments/0009-iin-toto.md

 - The [Workflow Description](https://github.com/in-toto/docs/blob/v1.0/in-toto-spec.md#51-workflow-description) in the spec identifies the different user roles.
 Adapt this to a separate document that also points to the appropriate doc for each role, which would be particularly helpful to new users.

-5. **Content creation process**
+6. **Content creation process**

 - The [read-the-docs site](https://in-toto.readthedocs.io/en/latest/) has an [Edit the Doc button](https://github.com/in-toto/in-toto/blob/develop/doc/source/index.rst).
 Instead of pointing directly to the source files, it should point to a page with instructions for [doc contributors](https://github.com/in-toto/community/blob/main/CONTRIBUTING.md), and a link to the [governance policies](https://github.com/in-toto/community/blob/main/GOVERNANCE.md).

-**Potential Readers**
+### Reader roles

-Every page should be explicitly addressed to a specific audience, and the organization and navigation for the site should explicitly direct users of different types to relevant sections.
+To get the right information to the right reader, each page should be explicitly addressed to a specific audience, and the organization and navigation for the site should explicitly direct users of different types to relevant sections.

 Readers with the following roles are potential audiences for project documentation.
-- *Evaluators* determine whether in-toto meets their needs and can be implemented in their organization.
+- **Evaluators** determine whether in-toto meets their needs and can be implemented in their organization.
-    - Evaluators need good high-level technical overview, identification of user roles, setup overview, workflow overview.
+   - DOC NEEDS: Good high-level technical overview w/marketing slant, analysis business benefits, adoption and success stories, and workflow overview.
-- *End users*  (new and experienced)
+- **End users**  new and experienced
-    - **Project owner** defines the layout to be followed by, e.g. using the in-toto CLI tools.
+   - *Project owner* defines the layout to be followed by, e.g. using the in-toto CLI tools.
 When doing so, they specify who is intended to sign for every piece of link metadata, any sublayouts that may exist, and how to further verify accompanying metadata.
-       - New users need overview, demo, templates, basic instructions
-       - Experienced users need deeper architectural info, use cases, examples
+      - DOC NEEDS: New users need overview, demo, templates, basic instructions.
+Experienced users need deeper architectural info, use cases, examples
-    - **Functionaries** perform the intended actions and produce link metadata for each step.
+   - *Functionaries* perform the intended actions and produce link metadata for each step.
-       - New users need basic instructions for verifying the step for which they are responsible.
-       - Experienced users need ?? examples? troubleshooting advice?
+      - DOC NEEDS:  *?? do these users read in-toto doc at all, or is the project owner responsible for instructing them in how to sign and verify their steps??*

-- *Contributors* : code
+- **Contributors** : *code*
+   - These are members of the community who:

-   - make code changes: these can be for feature additions or bug fixes to in-toto implementations
+        - *make code changes*: these can be for feature additions or bug fixes to in-toto implementations
-   - submit changes to specifications: these can be direct changes if they are trivial or as new in-toto Enhancements (ITEs)
+        - *submit changes to specifications*: these can be direct changes if they are trivial or as new in-toto Enhancements (ITEs)
-   - create new integrations: in these cases, other projects are updated to generate or use in-toto metadata as appropriate, and these integrations are noted in in-toto/friends
+        - *create new integrations*: in these cases, other projects are updated to generate or use in-toto metadata as appropriate, and these integrations are noted in in-toto/friends
-   - submit issues, feature requests and more: these are typically implementation or sub-project specific, and can be submitted to the corresponding GitHub repositories
+        - *submit issues, feature requests and more*: these are typically implementation or sub-project specific, and can be submitted to the corresponding GitHub repositories

+   DOC NEEDS:
-   *doc needs* These contributors need to understand the GitHub repo structure, the contribution policies and procedures, coding and naming standards and conventions.
+      These contributors need to understand the GitHub repo structure, the contribution policies and procedures, coding and naming standards and conventions.
+      ITE developers and integrators need direction on how and where to document their own additions.

-- *Contributors* : doc (to be added)
+- **Contributors** : *doc* (to be added)\
-    -Should use Documentation and Good First Issue tags
-    - Should be responsible for updating doc roadmaps/ToCs, etc.
+   - These are members of the community who use the **Edit** button to make changes to published documents, or create new documentation.

+   DOC NEEDS:
-    *doc needs*  These contributors need clear doc contribution standards, naming and style conventions, and clear instructions on how to create or edit existing doc, and where documents should go (what should go on the website or in GitHub, where a subject fits in the doc architecture)
+   These contributors need clear doc contribution standards, naming and style conventions, and clear instructions on how to create or edit existing doc, and where documents should go (that is, what should go on the website or in GitHub, where a subject fits in the doc architecture)

+  Contributor docs should:

+   - List reviewers/approvers for doc changes and additions.
+   - Encourage the use of Documentation and Good First Issue tags for issues and PRs.
+   - Make doc contributors responsible for updating doc roadmaps/ToCs, to reflect any changes they make to the doc structure (adding or moving documents).

 ## Project documentation assessment